There are common health concerns that people have when transitioning to or following a vegan diet. One of them is about getting enough iron.

 There are certain substances that hinder iron absorption.
 Wolfram explains, “tannins in coffee and tea inhibit iron absorption,” so don’t drink it with meals.

-“Calcium supplements can also inhibit iron absorption,” adds Halar.
+“Calcium supplements (like this best seller) can also inhibit iron absorption,” adds Halar.
 “If you take a calcium supplement, take it between meals.”

 Is an iron supplement necessary?